Welcome back to the Rush Limbaugh Program here on the EIB Network.

 By the way, it's not going to be any more Pearl Harbors.

-That's also messy and physical.
+That's all so messy and physical.

-It's just you won't be able to use your computer, and that's when you'll know the Chinese are invading.
+It's just you won't be able to use your computer, and that's when you'll know the Chinese are invading when your computer goes down and does not come back up again.

-But so when you look at this bill and you see the kind of promises being made, I'm sorry, it makes no sense.
+So when you look at this bill and you see the kind of promises being made, I'm sorry, it makes no sense.

-Even the bill has to admit that a program to identify frequent border crossers called U.S. visit.
+Even the bill has to admit that a program to identify frequent border crossers called U.S. VISIT, it's a border check-in checkout system.

 It was first required by Congress in 1996, 11 years ago.